Inflation from Dynamical Projective Connections: Review of Thomas-Whitehead Gravity

-In this section, we briefly review the necessary components of TW gravity, as generalized recently in~\cite{Brensinger:2020gcv} from the constant volume form of \cite{Brensinger:2017gtb,Brensinger:2020mnx}.
-TW gravity is a theory of dynamical projective connections.
-For a detailed review of the theory of projective connections, we refer the reader to \cite{Crampin}.
-A projective connection can be conceptualized by starting with a $\rd$-dimensional spacetime $\mathcal{M}$.
-This spacetime, by its nature as a manifold, comes with a notion of a connection $\Gamma \indices{^a _{bc}}$.
-In the usual Einstein-Hilbert or Palatini gravity, this connection is either assumed or dynamically chosen to be the unique Levi-Civita connection compatible with the metric $g_{ab}$.
-In either case, the connection gives rise to the notion of geodesics.
-These are called affine geodesics for the generic case and metric geodesics for the case of Levi-Civita connection.
-Given a geodesic, one can assign a number of parametrizations, which all describe the same path and should, therefore, be physically equivalent.
-The theory of projective connections seeks to make this equivalence of paths under reparametrizations into an explicit symmetry.
-Given the base spacetime $\mathcal{M}$, where the spacetime connection $\Gamma \indices{^a _{bc}}$ is defined, projective connections are defined in the space of one higher dimension.
+Equation~\eqref{e:proj_trans} is known as a projective transformation, with $v_a$ an arbitrary one-form..
+That Eqs.~\eqref{e:GeodesicEq} and~\eqref{e:GeodesicEqHat} take the same form demonstrates the projective equivalence of the connections $\nabla_a$ and $\hat{\nabla}_a$.

+The theory of projective connections seeks to make this equivalence of paths under reparameterizations into a manifest symmetry.
+Given the base spacetime $\mathcal{M}$, where the spacetime connection $\nabla_a$ is defined, projective connections are defined in the space of one higher dimension.
 We refer to this $\rd+1$-dimensional space as the Thomas-Cone $\mathcal{N}$.
-Projective connections are constructed such that they explicitly incorporate the equivalence of geodesics related via reparametrizations, unlike the spacetime connection $\Gamma\indices{^a _{bc}}$.
-Like the usual spacetime connection $\Gamma \indices{^a _{bc}}$, the projective connection can be used to form curvature invariants and, through these curvature invariants, one can write dynamical actions which are invariant under both projective transformations and general coordinate transformations.
+Like the usual spacetime connection $\nabla_a$, the projective connection can be used to form curvature invariants and, through these curvature invariants, one can write dynamical actions which are invariant under both projective transformations and general coordinate transformations.

 We now seek to make explicit the construction of the projective connection.
 In the following, Latin indices $a,b,c,\ldots=0,1,\ldots,\rd-1$ are reserved for the $\rd$-dimensional spacetime $\mathcal{M}$ coordinates $x^a$ and Greek indices $\alpha, \beta,\gamma,\ldots=0,1,\dots \rd$, excluding $\lambda$, are reserved for the $\rd+1$-dimensional Thomas-Cone $\mathcal{N}$ coordinates $x^{\alpha}$.
 The index $\lambda$ refers to the extra coordinate $x^{\rd}=x^\lambda\equiv \lambda$ of the Thomas-Cone $\mathcal{N}$.
 The coefficients of the projective connection $ {\tilde \nabla}_\a $ are defined by requiring that \be {\tilde \nabla}_\a \Upsilon^\b = \d_\a{}^\b \; , \ee where $\Upsilon$ is the fundamental vector field of the Thomas-Cone $\mathcal{N}$ generating projective transformations.
 Explicitly, the projective connection coefficients are defined by